Unified Communications Security: The Importance of UCaaS Encryption

 Why UCaaS Encryption Is Critical for Businesses

 Unified communication as a service (UCaaS) platforms have certain attributes that make them more difficult to secure than standard client-server apps.
-As a cloud-based tool, anyone can access it from anywhere using any device.
+As a cloud-based tool, anyone can access it anywhere using any device.
 This makes it easy for people with bad intentions to obtain and intercept data moving between the UC provider’s server and the remote user’s device.

 This is where encryption comes in—by keeping the web traffic safe and ensuring only the intended users have access to the data they share.
 Encryption works by converting plain text data into an unreadable format before transferring it to the cloud, thus protecting it from unauthorized users.
-This algorithm makes any data sent through your UCaaS provider indecipherable without the encryption key, even if there’s been a breach.

 Types of Security Methods for Encrypting UCaaS

-With the emerging threats and vulnerabilities of UCaaS, it’s important to understand the associated security protocols when choosing a provider.
-Fundamentally, UCaaS security protocols must include encryption to protect data when it’s at-rest and in-transit.
-Click on each encryption method below to learn how UCaaS providers encrypt your company data.
+With the emerging threats and vulnerabilities of unified communications solutions, it’s important to understand the associated security protocols when choosing a provider.
+Fundamentally, UCaaS security protocols must include encryption to protect data when at-rest and in-transit.

 UCaaS providers house data centers in multiple, globally disparate locations to keep their uptime percentages high.
 Georedundancy, the process of employing multiple servers worldwide, ensures that if one center is attacked or suffers a disaster, the others can instantly and seamlessly pick up the slack.